 With their shallow draft, steamships could sail closer to land and venture into the rivers.
 After the Second Opium War between Great Britain and China (1856–1860), additional Chinese coastal ports and inland rivers opened up for trade.
 The steamship, the Fire Dart alone turned a profit of $175,000 its first year.
 Worldwide trade ballooned in the second half of the nineteenth century.
 The opening of the Suez Canal in 1869, allowed for easier connection from Europe to its colonies and trade to the Middle East.
 After 1869, the steamship replaced the sailing ship on the Passage East.
 By the end of the century, between four and five thousand steamships a year passed through the Canal.

 Steamboats also provided a connecting link between sparsely settled or isolated river bottom areas in the United States and the outside world.
-Steamboats brought newspapers, letters and packages, and, most importantly, moved bales of cotton and timber to distant markets, returning with boxes and barrels of foodstuffs and luxury items.
+Steamboats brought newspapers, letters and packages, and, most importantly, moved bales of cotton and timber to distant markets.
+They returned with boxes and barrels of foodstuffs and luxury items.
 Slaves also made up crews on steamboats traveling through the U.S. rivers.
-Unlike plantation slaves, captain’s gave riverboat slaves some amount of freedom.
+Unlike plantation slaves, captains gave riverboat slaves some amount of freedom.
 Sometimes they could go ashore and collect supplies for the ship or upload cargo.

 Today, U.S. ports are still flourishing with ocean trade.
 In 2016, Los Angeles and Long Beach, the two biggest ports in the U.S, reported the best February traffic in their histories going back more than a century.
 Although we still import bananas and tea, today we get everything from furniture and electronics to apparel and machinery coming through our ports.
 With the technological advancements of the steam-powered engine, the transition from sail to steam allowed ships to bring goods and people to and from the United States with increased speed, efficiency, and reliability, changing American culture and society at large.